top of page

 Question: Do you pay for alcoholic beverages at dinners?
 Will they be available at the moto mansion, or can I bring my own?

 Answer: We don't provide alcohol at the moto mansion, but you're welcome to bring your own.
-If you order alcohol at a meal the cost will be deducted from your deposit.
+You're welcome to order alcohol at dinners, and the cost will simply be deducted from your deposit.

 Question: What food do you provide for snacks, breakfast, lunch, and dinner?

 Breakfast: We don't like to waste food on making a whole buffet, so breakfasts are self-prepared, and we ask that you prepare only what you'll eat.
-We provide eggs, bacon, muffins, orange juice, and milk in the fridge.
+We provide eggs, bacon, muffins, orange juice, milk, and many other snacks and breakfast foods in the fridge.
 You'll also find fresh fruit, cereal, and coffee.
 If you'd like us to pick something up just for you, we're happy to take requests for breakfast food, snacks, and soft drinks before the rally starts.

 Lunch: We are usually on the trail during lunch time.
 If we are close to town we can cruise in for a bite, usually fast-ish food.
 More often, groups decide to stay out and ride during lunch, and in that case we provide plenty of snacks for a day of riding: trail mix, cookies, jerky, chips, fresh fruits, nuts, etc. It's up to you to pack them, though!

-Since we may have skipped lunch in favor of a great ride, for dinner, we go all out!
+Dinner: Since we may have skipped lunch in favor of a great ride, for dinner, we go all out!
 Whether it's local gas station dives with the best burritos in town or the ultra-fancy French-American cuisine, it's all fair game.
 Saint George is a tourist town with a surprising amount of culture, so the local food is pretty excellent!
 Options are Thai, Authentic Mexican, Fresh Mex/Tex Mex, Japanese, Peruvian, Italian, Barbecue, Chinese, Mongolian, Vietnamese, American, Steakhouse, or whatever else you might be in the mood for!
+Not to mention, Jessie is an incredible cook and her signature dishes are literally what our returning clients say they return for!

 QUESTIONS ABOUT FLIGHTS, SHUTTLES, AND TRANSPORTATION: